As simple as 1-2-3

-Push a new commit and your changes are live with the push of a button.
+Push a new commit and publish you changes with a single click.

 Automate tasks such as installing dependencies, transpiling code, running tests, and everything in between.

-We will automatically suggest a build config according to the contents of your repository.
+We will automatically suggest a build config based on the contents of your repository.

 You’re now ready to deploy with zero-downtime and instant rollbacks.

 Builds and releases